By Pete Van Mullem

 Know the rules of the sport you coach.
 A fencing coach knows what counts as a valid touch to score in a bout, a football coach knows when the clock stops on downs and when it keeps running at different points in the game, and a wrestling coach follows the rules in helping an athlete make weight.
 If you fail to demonstrate your understanding of the rules, especially the basic rules of your sport, your competence as a coach will come into question and you may lose the ability to lead your athletes.

 To know the rules of the sport you coach is 100% within your control.
 The governing bodies of sport publish rule books and make them available to you.
-For example, USA Fencing provides the rule book for all sanctioned fencing events in the United State and makes it available online for free (USA Fencing, 2024).
+For example, USA Fencing provides the rule book for all sanctioned fencing events in the United States and makes it available online for free (USA Fencing, 2024).
 The National Collegiate Athletic Association (NCAA) publishes rule books for each sport.
 In the 2023 Football Rules Book: Rule 3, Section 3, outlines when the clock starts and stops (NCAA, 2023).
-The National Federation of State High School Associations’ (NFHS) Wrestling Rule Book (Rule 1-5-1) states what is acceptable for an athlete’s weight loss prior to a match (NFHS, 2024); a state high school athletic association may modify the requirement in their rule book, guidelines made available to high school wrestling coaches in each state.
+The National Federation of State High School Association (NFHS) Wrestling Rule Book (Rule 1-5-1) states what is acceptable for an athlete’s weight loss prior to a match (NFHS, 2024); a state high school athletic association may modify the requirement in their rule book, guidelines made available to high school wrestling coaches in each state.

 You may wonder, how well do I need to know the rule book?
-There are rules, which happened infrequently, where you transfer the responsibility to the officials.
+There are rules, which happen infrequently, where you transfer the responsibility to the officials.
 In a 2008 collegiate softball game, Sara Tucholsky of Western Oregon University stood at the plate with two runners on base, in a scoreless contest with Central Washington University.
 On the second pitch, Sara smacked a home run, her first ever.
-As her team celebrated, Sara rounded first base, but missed the bag.
+As her team celebrated, Sara rounded first base but missed the bag.
 When she attempted to return and touch first base, her knee buckled, and she tumbled to the ground.
 The game paused.
 The coaches from both sides met with the umpire.
-The umpire explained that if Sara could not finish rounding the bases on her own, the home run, by rule, would be a two-run single, instead of a three-run home run.
+The umpire explained that if Sara could not finish rounding the bases on her own, the home run, by rule, would be a two-run single instead of a three-run home run.
 Then in a serendipitous act of sportsmanship that later became a national news story, Mallory Holtman of Central Washington asked the umpire if she and her teammates could carry Sara around the bases.
 The umpire stated there was no rule against it.
 So, Holtman and one of her teammates carried Tucholsky around the bases, touching her foot on each bag.
 Western Oregon University went on to win the game 4 to 2 (Hays, 2008).

 Know How to Play the Game

 To serve as a coach, the expectation is you know how to play the game.
-These are the strategies used to gain a competitive edge; the norms that go beyond the rules of play.
+These are the strategies used to gain a competitive edge, the norms that go beyond the rules of play.
 There are varying degrees of strategies, often embedded in the operations of the game.
 For example, when a basketball team deliberately fouls an opposing team (a violation of the rules) late in the game to catch up, this is part of the game and an expected practice.
 Other strategies are less conventional.
-A basketball player feigning contact from an opposing player, such as in the act of shooting, to earn a foul call from the official.
+A basketball player feigning contact with an opposing player, such as in the act of shooting, to earn a foul call from the official.
 This is a strategy but debated as to its proper place in the game.

-Athletes, coaches, officials and fans share the norms of each sport.
+Athletes, coaches, officials, and fans share the norms of each sport.
 As a coach, you need to know “how the game is played.”
 Sticking with the basketball example stated above, if a basketball team does not employ strategic fouling late in a game to overcome a deficit, the team is likely going to lose.
 The team failed to implement a common competitive strategy to improve their chances to win and due to the team’s actions, the coach’s competence may be questioned.

 In this basketball scenario, you, as a coach, need to understand the practice of strategic fouling.
 However, this does not mean you must implement all the strategies practiced in your sport.
-A basketball coach may not agree with the practice of an athlete faking contact to earn a favorable call from an official; and therefore, they don’t allow their athletes to use this tactic.
+A basketball coach may not agree with the practice of an athlete faking contact to earn a favorable call from an official; therefore, they don’t allow their athletes to use this tactic.
 This is an example of the coach knowing “how the game is played” but choosing to play it a separate way.
 It is essential that a basketball coach knows that feigning contact is a strategy, but it is not essential they employ the practice.
 In other words, you do not need to use all strategies, but you may encounter them as a coach.

 While it helps to have played the sport you coach to understand the norms of the game, you can learn which strategies you should know, and which strategies are at your discretion.
 In elite, high-performance environments, your athletes will already be well-versed in strategic competitive behaviors.
 Whereas, in youth sport you may need to help your athletes understand “how the game is played” and provide specific instruction, which leads to the next essential element to serve as a coach: your ability to provide instruction.